ros-misc-utilities/ffmpeg_image_transport/README.md

 #### Republishing compressed images from rosbags

-Let's say you have stored images as ffmpeg packets in a rosbag under the topic ``/my_camera/ffmpeg``.
+Let's say you have stored images as ffmpeg packets in a rosbag under the topic ``/camera/image_raw/ffmpeg``.
 To view them use this line:
 ```
-ros2 run image_transport republish ffmpeg in/ffmpeg:=/my_camera/ffmpeg raw
+ros2 run image_transport republish ffmpeg --ros-args -r in/ffmpeg:=/camera/image_raw/ffmpeg

 ```
 This will republish the topic with full image transport support.